learn-compsci/mathematical-techniques/content/Unit 1.md

 It is hard to demonstrate this rule in isolation so we will see it being used later on in the subsequent rules.

 >[!Definition-Unpacking-Rule]
 > Given a definition, e.g. $even(x) \equiv \exists k \in \mathbb{Z}[x = 2\cdot k]$, and a line of the proof $even(y)$, we may derive the line on the other side of the $\equiv$, which is $\exists k \in \mathbb{Z}[x = 2\cdot k]$.
 >
 > Similarly, if we are given the line $\exists k \in \mathbb{Z}[x = 2\cdot k]$, we may derive the line $even(x)$.

 Throughout the course we will see more and more definitions (also in the tutorial).
 For now let us use this one for our remaining examples for this unit.

+### Rule: Logical Equivalences
+Remember that we talked about how to check if two statements are logically equivalent?
+This is a step that we will allow in our proofs!
+Here's an example:

+>[!Theorem]
+> Assuming $\neg(p \lor q)$ is true, then $\neg p \land \neg q$ is true.

+Now this probably looks familiar, these was one of the examples we actually used to talk about equivalences.
+So here's how the proof step goes.

+>[!Proof]
+> 1. Assume $\neg(p \lor q)$.
+> 2. $\neg p \land \neg q$. \[Logically equivalent to line 1.]

+To be clear, we know that $\neg(p \lor q)$ and $\neg p \land \neg q$ are logically equivalent because before this, we verified it with a truth table.
+You can find it again in section [[#Truth tables, logical equivalences]].

+Here's another example, i.e. the opposite direction:

+>[!Theorem]
+> Assuming $\neg p \land \neg q$ is true, then $\neg(p \lor q)$ is true.

+How do you think you should prove this?
+Try writing it down by hand first if you wish.
+We have the solution here, you can click on it to reveal the answer.

+>[!Solution]+
+> 1. Assume $\neg p \land \neg q$.
+> 2. $\neg p \land \neg q$. \[Logically equivalent to line 1.]

+So to be clear, when can we use this rule?
+We can, if we have separately checked/verified their logical equivalence via a truth table.

+>[!Logical Equivalence Rule]
+> Given a statement, we may derive a new statement from the previous if the new statement it is **logically equivalent**.
+> Note that we may verify if two statements are logically equivalent via truth tables.

+In the tutorial sheet, we will cover some special equivalences that are very useful and handy.
+### Rule: Using Lemma
+Think of a lemma as a helper statement.
+Like how in programming we have library functions, think of lemmas as "given for free" truths we can use in our proofs.
+For example, let's say we wanted to prove something like

 ### Rule: Basic Algebra

 Example usage: